The Pivot Readiness to Learn (RTL) Surveys

 Pivot’s new Readiness to Learn survey measures student and teacher confidence around the key capabilities – such as social and emotional skills, collaboration, and critical and creative thinking – that research tells us that young people need to thrive in school and after school.

 RTL also measures the essential protective factors for learning, such as sense of belonging, resilience and responses to any bullying.

-Why is SEL important?
+Why is RTL important?

 Because social-emotional skills are neither innate nor static they can be improved through targeted development and practice (the L in SEL).
 In the same way that a student can be strong or require development in various social-emotional skills areas, a school can be effective or limited in teaching those skills – or how to improve them.
-Our approach to SEL delivers schools information about this complex and challenging area in a clear, clean and targetted way.

 Our approach to gave schools the information they needed to diagnose and respond to these priority areas.

 In 2019, Pivot redeveloped and extended our SEL survey to encompass new evidence from research, particularly about the importance of capabilities.
 Our new Readiness to Learn survey retains the best elements of the SEL survey, adding carefully developed and tested measurements of capabilities such as critical and creative thinking, collaboration, communication – and additional items around online bullying, workplace culture and other factors influencing learning and teaching in modern schools.